DDursun/IBAML2MidProject/README.md

 # IBAML2MidProject
- will nFor competition, we needed to predict the probability of bank customers defaulting on their loans or credit lines (such as credit cards).
+ For competition, we needed to predict the probability of bank customers defaulting on their loans or credit lines (such as credit cards).